 Sarah Bradbury

-Before coming to the Bar, Sarah was the Associate to the Hon Chief Justice Kiefel at the High Court of Australia and a Senior Associate at Allens, where she worked on complex commercial litigation.
-Sarah lectures at the University of Sydney in Contract Law and Remedies.
+Before coming to the Bar, Sarah was the Associate to the Hon Chief Justice Kiefel of the High Court of Australia and a Senior Associate at Allens working on complex commercial litigation.
+She lectures at the University of Sydney in Contract Law and Commercial Remedies.

-Sarah holds a Master of Laws (Hons) from the University of Cambridge and a Bachelor of Laws (Hons) from the University of Sydney, where she graduated second in her class and received numerous prizes and scholarships.
-Sarah won the Australian and the International rounds of the Jessup Moot, and was named best oralist in each competition.
+Sarah holds a Master of Laws (Hons) from the University of Cambridge and a Bachelor of Laws (Hons) from the University of Sydney, where she graduated second in her class and received a number of prizes and awards.
+Sarah won the Australian and International rounds of the Jessup Moot, and was named best oralist in each competition.

 Maggie Kearney